phra/await-to-ts/README.md

 > Async await wrapper for easy error handling

  ## Pre-requisites
-You need to use Node 7.6 (or later) in order to use native async/await functionality.
-Target ES2015 or ES2016 for Node 6 or 4 in your TypeScript compiler options.
+You need to use Node 7.6 (or later) with esnext target in order to use native async/await functionality.
+Target ES2015 (Node v4) or ES2016 (node v6) in your TypeScript compiler options if you are using an older version.

 ## Install